EKWC sponsors most of the costs of the residency stay - please check carefully the tab "costs" under the main page "apply" on EKWC website.

 Apart form advanced technical equipment like the kilns and the CAD/CAM machinery, participants benefit from spacious studios, a well supplied library, individual apartments and a large shared kitchen and dining space.

-The EKWC is located in a former textile factory and lies in 5 minutes walking distance of the trainstation of Oisterwijk, a lovely green village in the province of Brabant and ten minutes by train from the city of Tilburg.
-The EKWC covers an area of 2000 sq/m which comprises a work place with technical facilities and independent studios and offices.
+The EKWC is located in a former leather factory and lies in 5 minutes walking distanc of the trainstation of Oisterwijk, a lovely green village in the province of Brabant and six minutes by train from the city of Tilburg and 20 minutes from Eindhoven.
+The EKWC covers an area of 5000 sq/m which comprises a work place with technical facilities and independent studios, guestrooms and offices.